CLFalkner/Music-Maker/README.md

 2. Connect the ground (black wire) to the GND.
 3. If the speaker is to loud, use a resistor to reduce the signal power to the speaker.

-To set up the IrReceiver:
+To set up the IR Receiver:
 1. Connect the Y pin to digital pin 10.
 2. Connect the R pin to power (5V).
 3. Connect the G pin to GND.